asyncapi/modelina/docs/champions.md

 There can be countless reasons why you want to step down as a champion and it is entirely your provocative at any time.

-To step down as a champion make a PR removing your name from the [CODEOWNERS file](../CODEOWNERS) and thats it :v:
+To step down as a champion make a PR removing your name from the [CODEOWNERS file](../CODEOWNERS) and thats it ✌️